1972 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Rare 1972 Nickel Error List

-The 1972 Jefferson Nickel is one of the years in U.S. Mint history with a high frequency of error coins.
-Nickels produced this year exhibited various minting defects, including double strikes, die breaks, off-center strikes, and other error types.
+The 1972 Jefferson Nickel is one of the most error-rich years in U.S. Mint history.
+Nickels produced this year exhibited an unusually large number of minting defects, including double strikes, die breaks, off-center strikes, wrong planchet errors, Doubled Die Obverse (DDO) varieties, and clipped planchet errors.

-These manufacturing mistakes transformed ordinary five-cent nickels into treasures sought after by collectors, with some high-quality error coins fetching auction prices ranging from hundreds to thousands of dollars.
-The number of error types in 1972 nickels is exceptionally large, with double strikes and die break errors being particularly common that year.
+These manufacturing mistakes transformed ordinary five-cent nickels into collectible treasures, with high-quality error coins fetching auction prices ranging from a few dozen dollars to over $4,000.
+The sheer number and variety of 1972 nickel errors is exceptional—double strikes and die break errors were particularly prevalent that year.

 1. 1972 Double Strike Nickel

-These error coins are highly attractive, and depending on the degree of offset and condition, they can be worth hundreds of dollars.
-Even rarer triple strike errors may exist but are extremely scarce.
+These error coins are highly attractive to collectors, and depending on the degree of offset and condition they can be worth hundreds of dollars.
+Even rarer triple strike errors from 1972 may exist but are extremely scarce.

 2. 1972 Wrong Planchet Nickel